CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/transformations/ST_CENTERMEAN.md

 **Description**

-Takes a Feature or FeatureCollection as input and returns the mean center.
+Takes a Feature or FeatureCollection and returns the mean center (average of its vertices).

 * `geom`: `GEOMETRY` for which to compute the mean center.